raheekhandigitalai/WiFi_Script_Python/README.md

    ![img_4.png](images/img_4.png)

-   The URL is the full JOB URL:
+   The URL is the full JOB URL (_Further down in this README.md, we'll see how to generate a token_):

 ```
 https://<jenkins_url>/job/<job_name>/buildWithParameters?=Token